Welcome to your Casting Masterclass with Christie Lee Manning!

 Producer Debra Kent (Sex and The City)

-• Say yes to things.
-You never know where they will lead
+• Say yes; you never know where they will lead.

 "As a director, I look for someone who has a strong point of view, are confident in their choice, they have an instinct for the scene, but then can be ready to take a very specific note and deliver the adjustment." - Clay Williams